- Concrete Driveways Info

 - Bad placement procedures

 Rather than ripping out the concrete and starting over, you can often save money by repairing your driveway, as long as the concrete is structurally sound.
-If you aren't sure of the structural integrity of your driveway, have a professional concrete contractor near you assess the condition of your concrete and make repair recommendations.
+If you aren't sure of the structural integrity of your driveway, have a professional assess the condition of your concrete and make repair recommendations.